Forest School is delivered on a regular basis throughout the year in our on-site wood.

 When we use tools such as bow saws or when we light fires this is done under close supervision to ensure the children’s safety.
 Forest School Leaders are fully qualified in Forest School First Aid.

 Each year a rota is planned so each Reception and Key Stage 1 class participate in activities for at least three weeks every term.
-Nursery classes enjoy activities every week.
+Nursery classes enjoy activities regularly.
 Forest School sessions are only postponed when it is considered to be unsafe to go to Forest School.
 In the event of extreme weather conditions, Forest School activities take place in our outdoor classroom.

 The Forest School ethos is child focused, which means that each session is planned using observations from the last session to ensure the interests and discoveries and every child can be supported and developed.